soulverteam/SoulverCore/README.md

 ## Custom Units

-You can add custom units to an `EngineCustomization`.
+You can add custom units to an `EngineCustomization` object.

 ```swift